sarahkaarina/similaritymodels/README.md

 As research moves towards more naturalistic paradigms in order to understand how people process the true world around them, so does the introduction of naturalistic paradigms facilitate the inclusion of larger, more disparate population samples.
 If we look at both multilingual and autistic children, it means that children with varying degrees of expressive multilingualism and autistic children with varying degrees of verbal ability can take part in experiments that don't require specific verbal skills and/or require little to no verbal instructions.

-To this aim, this R package ('similaritymodels') has collected all three models developed by Finn et al., (2020) and also used by Camacho et al., (2023), namely: nearest neighbors, convergence, and divergence.
-It also adds a new model, developed to model similarity a the tail end extremes of a given sample, so called 'bow tie'.
+To this aim, this R package ('similaritymodels') has collected all three models developed by Finn et al., (2020) and also used by Camacho et al., (2023), namely: nearest neighbors and convergence.
+It also adds a new model, developed to model similarity a the tail end extremes of a given sample, so called 'bow tie', with a new extension called 'punctuated'.

 Each of these similarity models takes a n x 1 vector (or single column of n rows) and computes a similarity matrix for each, individual value in your vector (or each individual row in your single column, if you prefer to think that way).
 Each function then returns a n x n matrix of similarity values, where your diagonal will be value(i) to value(i) similarity.